LucaGhostX/MC-Neo-Generation/README.md

 ---

 ## Introduction
-**Minecraft Neo-Generation 1.21** is a comprehensive project that combines resources packs, mods, and datapacks to enhance and customize Minecraft gameplay.
+**Minecraft Neo-Generation 1.21** is a project that combines resources packs, mods, and datapacks to enhance and customize Minecraft gameplay.

 ### Key Features:
 - New enchantments, new items, and new features.